-While Congress appropriated \$10 million for these programs in FY 2023, our nation's law enforcement need much more than this.
-Significant funding is needed for the establishment and expansion of confidential peer counseling services in order to adequately meet the demand for officer peer mentoring programs in cities and states across the country.
+While Congress appropriated \$10 million for these programs in FY 2025, significantly more funding is needed for the establishment and expansion of confidential peer counseling services in order to adequately meet the demand in cities and states across the country.

-NAPO will continue working to ensure full and robust funding for peer mentoring programs and mental health services for all officers.
-Further, NAPO supports legislation to make all communications made by officers to crisis counseling services (including peer services), and all records related to the communications, confidential.
+We also believe that the Federal Rules of Evidence must be amended to expand the privileges section (Rule 501) to exclude from introduction into evidence in federal proceedings statements made by an officer in the context of critical incident peer debriefs and peer-involved mental health care for officers involved in highly stressful situations.
+NAPO supports full and robust funding for peer mentoring programs and mental health services for all officers.
+Further, NAPO is calling for legislation to make all communications made by officers to crisis counseling services (including peer services), and all records related to the communications, confidential.